Get Back (Demi Lovato song): Critical reception

 The song received positive reviews from critics.
 Judy Coleman of The Boston Globe called "Get Back" a "welcome girl-rock hit".
 Ed Masley of The Arizona Republic included the song at number eight on his "Top 10 from the Disney girls" list, and said, "She wrote this with the Jonas Brothers, but it sounds more like a Tommy Tutone B-side from the early '80s or the sort of thing Greg Kihn was pining for when he sang, 'They don't write 'em like that anymore'".
 Masley noted that the song sounds better live, as does "nearly everything Lovato touches".
 Masley concluded, writing, "When she sings 'I want to get back to the old days,' what she means is when her and her boyfriend were happy, but power-pop fans will hear it as a call to get back to much older days than that."
-Stephen Thomas Erlewine of AllMusic noted it as one of the best tracks on Don't Forget.
 Joey Guerra of The Houston Chronicle called it "undeniably kicky, and Lovato manages some surprisingly credible rock wails."
 Ken Barnes of USA Today called it an "insidious, Go-Go's-like single".